sobar-solutions/sobar-solutions.github.io/content/publication/sokolovsky-2023-generic-methodology/index.md

 ---
-title: A generic methodology for the statistically uniform &amp$mathsemicolon$ comparable evaluation of Automated Trading Platform components
+title: A generic methodology for the statistically uniform and comparable evaluation of Automated Trading Platform components
 authors:
 - Artur Sokolovsky